-Save Progress has the capability of storing form progress locally in the local browser storage for the browser’s session without the user needing to be logged in.
+Save Progress has the capability of storing form progress as a browser cookie in local browser storage without the user needing to be logged in.
 This setting can be enabled by navigating to the Advanced tab of the form builder, selecting Save Progress, and toggling on the option Enable Local Browser Storage.

 - Since this feature works via cookie, if a user is deleting cookies or has cookies blocked, this feature will not work for them